Summary

 Michigan Senate

 The Senate is the upper house of the Legislature.
 Its members are elected on a partisan basis for four-year terms, concurrent with the election of the Governor of Michigan.[3]
 The Senate consists of 38 members elected from single-member election districts[3] ranging from 212,400 to 263,500 residents according to the most recent creation of districts (2002).
 Legislative districts are drawn on the basis of population figures through the federal decennial census.
 Senators' terms begin at noon on January 1 following their election.
 The Senate Chamber is located in the south wing of the State Capitol building.
-As of 2023, Democrats hold the majority in the Senate with 20 seats; Republicans hold the minority with 18 seats.[4]
+As of 2025, Democrats hold the majority in the Senate with 19 seats; Republicans hold the minority with 18 seats and 1 seat is vacant.[4]
 Under the Michigan Constitution, the Lieutenant Governor of Michigan serves as President of the Senate, but may only cast a vote in the instance of a tie.[3]
 The Senate selects its other officers and adopts its own rules of procedure at the start of a new Legislative Session.

 Michigan House of Representatives

 The House of Representatives is the lower house of the Legislature.
 Its members are elected on a partisan basis for two-year terms, at the same time at which Representatives in U.S. Congress are chosen.
 The House of Representatives consists of 110 members who are elected from single-member election districts[3] ranging from 77,000 to 91,000 according to the most recent creation of districts (2012).
 Legislative districts are drawn on the basis of population figures through the federal decennial census.
 Representatives' terms begin at noon on January 1 following their election.
-The House of Representatives Chamber in the State Capitol is located in the north wing of the State Capitol building.
-As of 2023, Democrats hold a majority of seats in the House of Representatives with 56, and Republicans hold 54 seats.
-The House of Representatives selects its own Speaker of the House and other officers and adopts its rules of procedure at the start of a new legislative session.[5]
+The House of Representatives Chamber in the State Capitol is located in the north wing of the State Capitol building. as of January 2025, the Republican Party have a 58-52 vote power majority within the Michigan House of Representatives.[5]
+The House of Representatives selects its own Speaker of the House and other officers and adopts its rules of procedure at the start of a new legislative session.[6]

 Term limits